tuomount/Open-Realms-of-Stars/README.md

  * Coding styling change should be on separate pull requests.
  * Commit messages should be descriptive.
  * Pull request should not contain merge commits from other branches.
+ * Contributors retain their original copyrights.
+All code contributions must be under GPL2.0.

 I'll try to looking these as fast as I can.
 When added new assets see paragram one below more instructions.